spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 region, and may be displayed in any image viewer, as shown in the middle image viewer in the figure above.

-The third method to create a map is via the Model Fitting plugin.
+The third method to create a map is via the :ref:`Model Fitting Plugin <model-fitting>`.
 First create and fit a model (e.g. a Gaussian plus continuum model) to an individual spectrum.
 Next, fit this model to every spaxel in your data cube.
 The resultant model parameter cube can be retrieved